piyush-p256/TDrive-public/README.md

 ![Architecture](https://img.shields.io/badge/Storage-Telegram_MTProto-orange)

 **Project Goal**: To engineer a zero-cost, unlimited cloud storage solution by reverse-engineering the Telegram MTProto API, effectively turning a messaging platform into a high-performance distributed object storage system.
+## NOTE: The original repository is private.
+This repository is for recruiters who wish to see the live website.
+If you'd like to view the source code, please contact me.
 ---

 ## 💡 The Engineering Challenge